amitu/gitology/gitology-tutorial.rst

 Everything in the document is under version control. `gitology python module` or `git` can be used to find out history of each file in the document.

+    Note: Some operating systems do not support large number of files in a directory.
+This could be a problem if the gitology repository starts to become too big, and reaches the file system limits of the operating system.
+    Gitology comes with a feature that can be used to work around this by further creating subdirectories inside document folder.
+Gitology uses md5 based naming scheme to overcome this limitation.
+This feature makes guessing the name of the folder, in which a document's data is store, difficult.
+Gitology ships with md5 use diabled.
+It can be enabled by adding `USE_MD5=True` under `REPO` section of `.gitologyrc` file.
+Gitology repository with support of thie feature can be created by supplying `--md5` flag to `gitology-init` command, eg: `gitology-init --md5 ~/Document/gitology_repo`.  `gitology-convert-repo --to-md5` or
+    `gitology-convert-repo --to-flat` can be used to convert existing repositores.

 gitology python api
 --------------------